Character Search

 References:

-• Spider-Man creates some web-bats to chase the Bambi, Randi, and Candy off his roof so he can get through the skylight, and Maime Muggins hears the screams and bangs on Peter's door calling him a pervert and referencing the time in Web of Spider-Man #7 when she had to call the police because he was screaming in his sleep.
+• Spider-Man creates some web-bats to chase Bambi, Randi, and Candy off his roof so he can get through the skylight, and Maime Muggins hears the screams and bangs on Peter's door calling him a pervert and referencing the time in Web of Spider-Man #7 when she had to call the police because he was screaming in his sleep.

 • Peter is still pondering whether or not to sell the gold notebook he got in Web of Spider-Man #6 from the building the Beyonder turned to gold in Secret Wars II #2.